On the clique number of Paley graphs of prime power order: Introduction

-Recently, in \cite{BSW}, Benedetto, Solymosi, and White used the R\'edei polynomial with Sz\H{o}nyi's extension to show that \begin{thm}[Theorem 1 of \cite{BSW}] Let $A,B\subset \F_p$ be sets each of size at least two such that $|A||B| < p$.
-Then the set of points $A\times B\subset \F_p^2$ determines at least $|A||B| - \min\{|A|,|B|\} + 2$ directions. \end{thm} As a corollary, if we take $A=B$ to be a clique in a Paley graph over $\F_p$, then each direction determined by $A \times B$ is either a quadratic residue, 0, or $\infty$.
-So the number of directions determined by $A \times B$ is at most $\frac{p+3}{2}$, and we can recover the same bound that Hanson and Petridis obtained.
-Nevertheless, it is worthwhile to point out that both the polynomial method used in the proof of Theorem \ref{HP} and the key lemma (Lemma 4 of \cite{BSW}) needed to prove Theorem \ref{BSW} only work on the prime field $\F_p$.
+As a corollary, if we take $A$ to be a clique in a Paley graph over $\F_p$, then each direction determined by $A \times A$ is either a quadratic residue in $\F_p^*$, 0, or $\infty$.
+So the number of directions determined by $A \times A$ is at most $\frac{p+3}{2}$, and one can recover Hanson-Petridis bound.

-As for the case that $q$ is an odd power of $p$, the best known result is by Bachoc, Ruzsa, Matolcsi:
+Nevertheless, it is worthwhile to point out that both the polynomial method used in the proof of Theorem \ref{HP} and the key lemma \cite[Lemma 6]{DSW} used to prove Theorem \ref{DSW} only work on the prime field $\F_p$.
+Recently, the author \cite{Yip2} generalized Theorem \ref{DSW} into $\F_q^2$; however, the extension \cite[Theorem 6]{Yip2} has several technical assumptions due to the subfield obstruction, which prevents us from improving the trivial upper bound on $\omega(P_q)$ in a similar manner.

+In this paper, we extend the idea of Hanson and Petridis \cite{HP} and give an improvement on the upper bound of $\omega(P_q)$.
+Before stating our main result, we recall the best known upper bound on $\omega(P_q)$, due to Bachoc, Matolcsi, and Ruzsa \cite{BMR}.